odradev/odradev.github.io/docusaurus/docs/basics/05-storage-interaction.md

 self.barks.set(barks);
 ```

-A Variable is easy to use and efficient for simple data types.
+A `Var` is easy to use and efficient for simple data types.
 One of its downsides is that it
 serializes the data as a whole, so when you're using complex types like `Vec` or `HashMap`,
 each time you `get` or `set` the whole data is read and written to the blockchain storage.